+- Age restrictions

+- Content: How it can be used and shared

+- o Disinformation, misinformation and hoaxes

+- o Fake websites and scam emails

+- Fraud (online)

+- o Password phishing

+- o Personal data

+- Persuasive design which keeps 'users online for longer than they might have planned or desired'

+- Privacy settings

+- Targeting of online content

+- Abuse (online)

+- Challenges [to do something and post about it]

 - Content which incites...hate, violence

 - Fake profiles

 - Grooming

 - Live streaming

 - Pornography

 - Unsafe communication

-- o Impact on confidence (including body confidence)
+- Impact on confidence (including body confidence)

 - o Impact on quality of life, physical and mental health and relationships

 - o Online vs. offline behaviours

-- o Reputational damage
+- Reputational damage

 - Suicide, self-harm and eating disorders

-- In an important section, the Teaching online safety in school guidance, reminds schools that when teaching about these safeguarding topics (and others), staff should be mindful that there may be a child or young person in the lesson who is or has been affected by these harms.
+- In an important section, the Teaching online safety in school guidance, reminds schools that when teaching about these safeguarding topics (and others), staff will be mindful that there may be a child or young person in the lesson who is or has been affected by these harms.
 During or after a lesson, a pupil may be prompted to disclose about something that may have happened online.

-- The guidance says that it is good practice to consult the Designated Safeguarding Lead 'when considering and planning any safeguarding related lessons or activities (including online) as they will be best placed to reflect and advise on any known safeguarding cases, and how to support any pupils who may be especially impacted by a lesson'.
+- The guidance says that it is good practice to consult the Designated safeguarding Lead 'when considering and planning any safeguarding related lessons or activities (including online) as they will be best placed to reflect and advise on any known safeguarding cases, and how to support any pupils who may be especially impacted by a lesson'.

-- 'Teaching Online Safety in School' should be read in conjunction with 'Education for a Connected World'

-Framework51 (UKCIS, 2018) which offers 'age specific advice about the online knowledge and skills that pupils should have the opportunity to develop at different stages of their lives.'
+- 'Teaching Online Safety in School' will be read in conjunction with 'Education for a Connected World' Framework (UKCIS, 2018) which offers 'age specific advice about the online knowledge and skills that pupils will have the opportunity to develop at different stages of their lives.'

-- See also KCSIE Annex c: Online Safety.
+- See also KCSIE 2021 Annex c: Online Safety.